-There are many devices on the market that can track your golfing metrics.
+There are many sport watch devices on the market that can track your golfing metrics.
 But if you're looking to get serious about your golf game, no device is more crucial than one with a built-in GPS.
 Golf GPS devices come in many different varieties, but recently they are starting to make their appearance in the form of wrist worn units.

 Golf GPS watches can also contain features such as dog leg/hazard listings, and the ability to pair your phone to the device and receive text and incoming call notifications.
 The downside is that they are not as large as a handheld standalone golf GPS. unit.